chung-leong/react-seq/examples/transition/README.md

 The code is identical except there's no `to(...)` after `yield`.
 What happens in this case?
 Exactly the same outcome, with error thrown by `await eventual.delta` instead.

-## Going out a bang
+## Going out with a bang

 Now for something fun.
 In [Explosion.js](./src/Explosion.js), you'll find code for an explosive transition effect.
 To see it in action, simply replace all occurences of "Crossfade" with "Explosion" in [App.js](./src/App.js).

-It probably doesn't work correctly in Safari, but then again who does?
+It probably doesn't work in Safari, but then again who does?

 ## Final thoughts